Stefsk-glitch/XR_Core/README.md

 This problem is solved by adding script to the ball that checks if the ball is grabbed or not. </br>
 If the ball is grabbed it turns off the bounce material otherwise it has the bounce material and the ball is able to bounce. </br>

+**Ball can be held super far away** </br>
+This problem is solved by checking how far the ball is away from the player an detaching the ball from the player when it's 4 units away from the player.